DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ## Update the github pages documentation

-The DefectDojo official documentation lives in the docs folder, https://github.com/DefectDojo/django-DefectDojo/tree/dev/docs
+The DefectDojo official documentation lives in the docs folder, https://github.com/DefectDojo/django-DefectDojo/tree/dev/docs Please update the `docs/content/en/import.md` with the details of your new parser.

-Please update the `docs/integration.rst` with the details of your new parser and create a PR in that repo.
-Reference the PR in the main DefectDojo repository to establish an automatic link between the two.